Nihal-Prakash/Nihal-Prakash/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on implementing various data structures in C
+- 🔭 I’m currently working on GP and Cuda
-- 🌱 I’m currently learning Firebase, Electron and C
+- 🌱 I’m currently learning C++, Cuda and Rust
-- 🤔 I’m looking for help with Web Dev/App Dev
+- 🤔 I’m looking for help with Competetive Programming
 - 💬 Ask me about how I run ARM code on my x86 machine
 - 📫 How to reach me: nihalprakash314@gmail.com
 - 😄 Pronouns: He/Him